shah-rohan/NucEnergy/README.md

 Default values (in parentheses) are taken from the default optimal values in van der Heijden et al.

-The input file should be a tab delimited file with the following fields: `chr start stop DNA_sequence'.
+The input file should be a tab delimited file with the following fields: `chr start stop DNA_sequence`.

+The output file is a tab delimited file with the following fields: `chr start stop Energy(kT)`.

 ## Acknowledgements and Contact